 Attempting to do this by inspection tends to miss the crucial nonzero value for .
 The straightforward procedure is to assume nonzero coefficients for all basis forms, expand the equation of structure and solve all nontrivial equations.
 The resulting connection forms are

-With this presentation it is simple to substitute back into the first equation of structure to verify the consistency of the set of forms.
+It is simple to substitute these expressions back into the first equation of structure to verify the consistency of the set of forms.

 It is now straightforward to evaluate curvature 2-forms using Cartan’s second equation of structure:

 The curvature 2-forms are related to the Riemann tensor in so-called flat indices by